A waveform and time digitization mainboard prototype for the hybrid digital optical module of TRIDENT neutrino experiment: The Mainboard Design

 \section{The Mainboard Design}

 The design block of the mainboard is shown in Figure~\ref{block}.
 It can take at most 32 PMT analog signals.
-All signal processing circuits for PMT waveform digitization (ADC) and rising edge discrimination, digital signal processing (FPGA), power and clock modules, and so on, are integrated in one board.
+All signal processing circuits for PMT waveform digitization (ADC) and rising edge discrimination (TI LTV3603), digital signal processing (FPGA, Xilinx XC7k325T), power and clock modules (TI LMK04610), and so on, are integrated in one board.
 For this prototype, a 16-channel ADC from ADI (AD9083) is chosen.
-It supports the JESD204B based high-speed serialized output~\cite{jedec}, which helps to accommodate all components and traces in a 22cm-diameter PCB (Figure~\ref{board}).
-The ADC is configured so each channel outputs 16-bit resolution digital data (input range of 2 Vpp) with a sampling rate of 125 MSps.
+It supports the JESD204B based high-speed serialized output~\cite{jedec}, which helps to accommodate all components and traces in a 22-cm-diameter PCB (Figure~\ref{board}).
+The ADC is configured, so each channel outputs 16-bit resolution digital data (input range of 2 Vpp) with a sampling rate of 125 MS/s.

+Table~\ref{summary} shows the key design parameters or functionalities of the mainboard.
+In this paper, we focus on the waveform and time digitization of the PMT signals.

 Each input PMT signal is processed by two analog front-end circuits in parallel.
-One is the signal conditioning circuit for ADCs, another one is the comparator circuit for TDCs.
-In the first circuit, the single-ended input signal is first processed with preamplifiers and low pass RC filters.
+One is the signal conditioning circuit for ADCs (Figure~\ref{afe}), another one is the comparator circuit for TDCs.
+In the first circuit, the single-ended input signal is first processed with two preamplifiers and low pass RC filters.
+The first preamplifier is mainly for impedance matching of 50 $\Omega$ and configured with unit gain.
+But due to its limited bandwidth, it can introduce small broadening effect.
+The two RC circuits perform the main broadening of the pulse shape.
+The second amplifier is set to be unit gain (redundant design for this prototype).
 Then it is converted into a differential pair through a differential amplifier.
-At this stage, the baseline level is adjusted to $\sim$0.9V to properly use the $\pm1$V dynamic range of the ADC.
+The gain of this amplifier is set to be two.
+Meanwhile, the baseline level is adjusted to $\sim$0.9V to properly use the $\pm1$V dynamic range of the ADC.
+To illustrate the effect of this circuit, for SPE signal, the rising edge and falling edge are enlarged to about 15 ns and 30 ns, respectively.
+The amplitude is reduced to approximately 7 mV.
 The digital data from ADC are transferred to the FPGA for online processing.